apache/nifi/nifi-stateless/nifi-stateless-assembly/README.md

 Stateless provides a dataflow engine with a smaller footprint.
 It does not include a user interface for authoring or monitoring dataflows but instead runs dataflows that were authored using the NiFi application.
-While NiFi performs best when it has access to fast storage such as SSD and NVMe drives, Stateless stores all data in memory.
+While NiFi performs best when it has access to fast storage such as SSD and NVMe drives, Stateless has the ability to store all data in memory.
+Alternatively, it may use a disk-based repository for FlowFile content in order to avoid requiring very large Java heaps.
+However, data will not be recovered across restarts.

 This means that if Stateless NiFi is stopped, it will no longer have direct access to the data that was in-flight.
 As a result, Stateless should only be used for dataflows where the data source is both reliable and replayable, or